OmniLayer/spec/README.md

 |Property Data | [String null-terminated](#field-string-255-byte-null-terminated)  | “\0” (1 byte) |

 ### Granting Tokens for a Managed Property
+This feature will be supported as of block number TBD

 Description: Properties issued with a [Property with Managed Number of Tokens](#new-property-with-managed-number-of-tokens) transaction have no tokens by default.
-After issuance, tokens may be added to the balance of the wallet whose address originally broadcast the property creation transaction.
+After issuance, tokens may be added to the balance of a referenced address by broadcasting a this type of transaction.

 It is invalid to attempt to grant tokens on any property that was not broadcast as a [Property with Managed Number of Tokens](#new-property-with-managed-number-of-tokens).

+It is invalid to attempt to broadcast a token grant on any property from an address other than the address that originally broadcast the [Property with Managed Number of Tokens](#new-property-with-managed-number-of-tokens) transaction.

+It is invalid to attempt to grant tokens on any property that would increase the total number of tokens in circulation for that property to more than the maximum number of coins for a smart property, [see Number of coins](#field-number-of-coins).

 Say that you have a smart property whose ID is 8 and you have just reached a fundraising milestone for the project related to that smart property.
-If you wanted to grant 1,000 tokens into your wallet as a result of this milestone so that you could distribute them, it would be 40 bytes:
+If you wanted to grant 1,000 tokens into your address as a result of this milestone so that you could distribute them, it would be 40 bytes:

 | **Field** | **Type** | **Example** |
 | ---- | ---- | ----: |